Curriculum Links

 Year 6:

-As you can see, some of the programmes of study are taught solely in one year group, others appear in multiple year groups.
+As you can see, some programmes of study are taught solely in one year group, while others appear in multiple year groups.
 However, when this occurs, the National Curriculum is structured in such a way as to avoid repetition and provide extension and challenge.

 Science lessons: